digideskio/developer.fulcrumapp.com/_desktop/intro.md

 Internal SQLite database: _\Users\username\AppData\Local\Fulcrum\data\fulcrum.db_

+### Internal SQLite database

+If you would like to change where the Internal SQLite database is stored, you can do so with a [symlink](https://en.wikipedia.org/wiki/Symbolic_link).
+Create a `data` directory in the location you'd like to store the SQLite db.
+And link it with the following command (for macOS):

+`ln -s ~/Desktop/data /Users/username/Library/Application\ Support/Fulcrum`

 ## Getting started

 After installing the core command line tools, you should authenticate with your Fulcrum account to setup your local database, sync your Organization's data down, install one of the [database plugins](/desktop/plugins/#database-plugins), and then setup auto-syncing.